Things To Do in Amsterdam

 It is good to budget your trip to Amsterdam.
 It is slightly more expensive than other cities in the Netherlands, like Rotterdam.
 Plan to spend around 90 – 140 USD per day, with accommodation and restaurants as the largest expenses.

-Best time to visit Amsterdam
+Best Time to Visit Amsterdam

-Amsterdam is a great city to visit year-round.
-However, weather-wise, April to September has the most days of sunshine.
-The best time to visit Amsterdam will be April and May with rays of spring sunshine, temperatures between 10 – 20 degrees, and a city that isn’t too crowded with tourists.
+The best time to visit Amsterdam will be April and May, with rays of spring sunshine, temperatures between 10 – 20 degrees, and a city that isnโt too crowded with tourists.

-Alternatively, winter from November to March can have beautiful days too and even the chance of the canals being frozen.
-Ice-skating on the canals was a yearly returning event twenty years ago, but it has unfortunately become very rare due to climate change.
+Alternatively, winter from November to March can have beautiful days, too, and even the chance of the canals being frozen.
+Ice skating on the canals was a yearly returning event twenty years ago, but it has unfortunately become very rare due to climate change.

 Note: During Kingsday (April 27) and Pride Parade every hotel room is booked in the city.
 Book far in advance.